Frequently Asked Questions

 It is not always easy or convenient for patients to get help for their health care needs.
 Time constraints due to busy schedules or transportation issues make telehealth sessions more convenient.
 The purpose of telehealth is to improve the opportunity to get healthcare closer to home, in a convenient location, and more timely way.
 Telehealth appointments provide another option for receiving care from a provider that may be out of traveling distance.
 The benefits of telehealth are less waiting time, less travel time, and less time away from work or other priorities.

 As with any time you are using technology, it sometimes fails.
 Also, there is a small possibility that the information being transmitted can be intercepted.
 I use a HIPAA compliant software program so that this risk is minimal.

 What are your hours?

 I am available for appointments Tuesday through Friday, day time only.
-I do not see clients on Saturday or Sunday.
+I offer a limited number of sessions on Saturdays.
 We will talk about setting a time for your appointment during the consultation call, but before we set the appointment, all the initial documentation must be completed.
 I do not provide after hours or crisis services.

 What do I do if I need to cancel a session?

 If you need to cancel a session, please call or email me 24 hours prior to your appointment.
 Cancelations made with less than 24 hours notice will be subject to a late cancellation fee.
 If you do not show up for an appointment and do not call to cancel, you will be charged a no show fee.
 These fees are not covered by insurance